 His clothes were burnt and in tatters, clinging onto his soot-covered skin.
-As he slowly looked up, an ugly red splotch scarred the left side of his face, from the top of his left brow down to the collar of his black choker—the skin around his left eye had been seared, his eyelid sealed shut.
-What was left of his mascara and lipstick was smudged over his cheeks and chin, lending to his already haggard image.
+As he looked up, an ugly red splotch scarred the left side of his face, from the top of his left brow down to the collar of his black choker—the skin around his left eye had been seared, his eyelid sealed shut.
+What was left of his mascara and lipstick was smudged over his cheeks and chin.

-Panting heavily, Midnight fumbled his fingers over his choker and tore it off roughly.
-He sucked in a great breath, gasping for his dear life, but choked instead, as he struggled to breathe properly.
+Panting heavily, Midnight fumbled his fingers over his choker and tore it off.
+He sucked in a great breath, gasping for his dear life, but choked instead.
 Despite this, every breath he took was his salvation.
 It was as if he could feel death's cold grip slowly loosen its hold around his neck.